-Chassis >> Wheel and Tire Guide >> Diagnosis and Testing
+• Chassis >> Wheel and Tire Guide >> Diagnosis and Testing.

 All parts and service references provided in this TSB (2022563) are subject to change and/or removal.
-Always check with your Parts Department and service manuals for the latest information.
+Always check with your Parts Department and/or ETKA for the latest information and parts bulletins.
+Please check the Repair Manual for fasteners, bolts, nuts, and screws that require replacement during the repair.